thecodephilic-guy/ai-career-counselor/README.md

 - **PlanetScale**
 - **Railway**

-## 🔮 Future Enhancements

-- Real database integration with Drizzle ORM
-- User authentication system
-- File upload for resume analysis
-- Career assessment tools
-- Industry-specific guidance
-- Export chat transcripts
-- Advanced analytics and insights

-## 📄 License

-MIT License - feel free to use this project as a foundation for your own career counseling applications.

----

-Built with ❤️ using modern web technologies for an exceptional user experience.
+Built with ❤️ using Next.js for an exceptional user experience.